GuiQuQu/elaina/README.md

 bash run_main.sh --config config_file --do_test
 ```

+> Notice, all exp which is based on the qwenvl model, plase use the special script to run the exp, the script is in `scripts/qwenvl` directory.

 # Config List
 This is a config path for model training and evaluation, you can modify the config file to train or eval the model.